Yale-Medicaid/covid-rd/readME.md

 Data replication ReadMe  for
-*Association Between Medicare Eligibility and Excess Deaths From COVID-19 in the US*
+*Evaluation of the Association Between Medicare Eligibility and Excess Deaths During the COVID-19 Pandemic in the US*
 Jacob Wallace, Anthony Lollo, Chima Ndumele, JAMA Health Forum

 ## Replication Code